cmry/simple-queries/README.md

+# Simple Queries as Distant Labels for Predicting Gender on Twitter

 Repository for the work described in [Simple Queries as Distant Labels for Predicting Gender on Twitter](http://www.aclweb.org/anthology/W17-4407), presented at [W-NUT 2017](http://noisy-text.github.io/2017/index.html).